-Under the EU Directive 2004/107/EC1, the target value (TV) for nickel (Ni) is an annual mean concentration of 20 nanograms (one billionth of a gram (10-9)) per cubic metre (m-3) of ambient air or lower.
-The Directive requires that Member States shall report on measures in place to address the exceedance of the TV and that all reasonable measures that do not entail disproportionate cost should be taken to ensure this target is not exceeded.
+Under the Air Quality Standards Regulations 20101, the target value (TV) for nickel (Ni) is an annual mean concentration of 20 nanograms (one billionth of a gram (10-9)) per cubic metre (m-3) of ambient air or lower.
+The regulation requires the UK to report on measures in place to address the exceedance of the TV and that all reasonable measures that do not entail disproportionate cost should be taken to ensure this target is not exceeded.